 In an interview aired Sunday before she traveled to Ebola-affected nations in West Africa, Power told NBC, “We need many more than are going right now.
 We need to find a way when they come home that they are treated like conquering heroes and not stigmatized for the tremendous work that they’ve done.”

-The Pentagon Sunday would not say whether it's willing to still send an active duty military Ebola response team to states ordering mandatory quarantine for Ebola health care workers.
+On Sunday, the Pentagon would not say whether it’s willing to still send an active-duty military Ebola response team to states ordering mandatory quarantine for Ebola health care workers.

 The 30-person team finishes training Monday and will then be ready for deployment on 72 hours notice.
 Defense Secretary Chuck Hagel would have to approve any deployment.

 The new policy for New York and New Jersey was implemented the same day nurse Kaci Hickox landed at Newark Liberty International Airport in New Jersey.
 She had worked with Doctors Without Borders, treating Ebola patients in Sierra Leone.

 Hickox, in an Op-Ed piece in The Dallas Morning News, wrote that she was ordered placed in quarantine at a hospital, where she tested negative in a preliminary test for Ebola.
 Still, hospital officials told her she must remain under mandatory quarantine for 21 days.

 “This is an extreme that is really unacceptable, and I feel like my basic human rights have been violated,” Hickox told CNN’s Candy Crowley in an exclusive interview on “State of the Union.”

 The new guidelines add to the federal policy requiring all travelers coming to the United States from Ebola-affected areas to be actively monitored for 21 days, starting Monday.